 As already mentioned, you should keep an eye out for moose in this valley.
 We happened to see one foraging for food around the pond on our return trip.

 Throughout much of this hike the trail passes through several long sections of chest high vegetation.
 I'll emphasize again that you should always travel in groups of at least three, make lots of noise, and carry bear spray, especially on a trail such as this.
 It was near this area that my wife and I had an encounter with a bear on our most recent visit.
 No more than 30 seconds after shouting out "hey bear", and maybe only 20 feet from where we stood, we heard a loud crashing noise through the undergrowth as a bear tried to get out of our way.
 Yes, our heart rates went through the roof for a minute or so!

 At 3.9 miles hikers will reach a series of cascades on your left.
 Just beyond this point is the side trail that leads to Florence Falls.
 If you have the time and energy, this one shouldn't be passed up, as it is one of the most impressive waterfalls in Glacier.
 To continue on towards Gunsight Lake hikers should proceed straight ahead at this junction.

-At 4.7 miles you'll finally emerge from the forest, and soon after will have spectacular views of 9239-foot Mt.
-Logan, Blackfoot Glacier, Jackson Glacier and 10,052-foot Mount Jackson off to your left.
+At 4.7 miles you'll emerge from the forest, and soon after will have spectacular views of 9239-foot Mt.
+Logan, Blackfoot Glacier, Jackson Glacier and 10,052-foot Mt.
+Jackson off to your left.